reenigneEsrever92/dbus-client/README.md

-# dbus-test
+# dbus-client

-These are the sources for one of my blog posts: [https://blog.reverseengineer.eu/dbus-and-rust/](https://blog.reverseengineer.eu/dbus-and-rust/)
+Aims to be a usable dbus-client some day.

+Posting about development on my blog: [https://blog.reverseengineer.eu/dbus-and-rust/](https://blog.reverseengineer.eu/dbus-and-rust/)